UditAkhourii/bounty-hunter/README.md

 # bounty-hunter
-A real-time bug detection AI platform.
+A real-time bug detection AI platform for web3 projects and smart contracts for web3 projects and smart contracts